UW Bothell video-game lab helps new grads on nongeek paths

 “It takes about a year to understand the rhythm of business.
 One of the lab’s goals is to mitigate that first-year pain.”

 Video games are well-known for their levels of violence, and for appealing to an audience of mostly young men.
-So the lab makes a special effort to focus on diversity and does not produce violent games, said Pace and Aina Braxton, the lab’s program coordinator.
+So the lab makes a special effort to focus on diversity and does not produce violent games, said Pace and Aina Braxton, the lab’s assistant director.

 “I’m a very out-and-proud queer person, and Aina is a woman of color,” Pace said.
 “And you’re not going to find many interactive-media studios run by two people like us.”
 Both have also been active in social causes.